 Select a slider that matches the one you are removing.
 The numbers that are printed on the nose of the slider indicate what size is needed.
-The Zipper Repair Kit by Gear Aid® offers an assortment of zipper sliders and top stops as well as a sewing kit and seam ripper to help with replacing worn zipper sliders.
+The Zipper Repair Kit by GEAR AID offers an assortment of zipper sliders and top stops, as well as a sewing kit and a seam ripper to help with replacing worn zipper sliders.

 Split Zippers (Jackets, Bags)

 STEP 1: Begin by removing the old zipper slider off the zipper.
 Advance the slider to the top of the zipper and remove it.
 You may need to use the seam ripper to remove fabric stitching around the top of the zipper to access it.

 STEP 2: If there is a zipper stop present on the top of the zipper, remove it with cutting pliers or nippers.